Change Your job has Never Been Easy, But We’ll Guide You

 Also, look for the average pay you can get in other enterprises through salary calculators and other tools that determine the salary you should have based on experience and skills.
 You should always remember that experience is part of the value you are getting, look for a place that balances between the two factors financial benefits and experience.

-It is no use to get hired in a company with a 100% pay rise without any addition to knowledge or experience for a long period of time, this decreases your chances of any future raise if you are the one who added to the place and the place added nothing to you except salary.
+It is no use to get hired in a company with a 100% pay rise without any addition to knowledge or experience for a long period, this decreases your chances of any future raise if you are the one who added to the place and the place added nothing to you except salary.

 It’s common advice, but Whitecollars still has to remind you of it, “Do not attend an exit interview until you have landed another job first.”

 4- Take Life/Work Balance Into Consideration

 Does your current job make you feel that you have the right life/work balance?
 If not, you should determine your definition of a life/work balance to look for in new opportunities.

 Here are some questions that you should answer to determine your vision of a life/work balance:

 - Would you work 6 days a week or just 5?